 If you use accrual accounting, you’ll need to make adjusting entries to your journals every month.

 Adjusting entries ensure that expenses and revenue for each accounting period match up—so you get an accurate balance sheet and income statement.
 Check out our article on adjusting journal entries to learn how to do it yourself.

-> Some business owners love making journal entries.
+Some small business owners love making journal entries.
 Most don’t.
 If you fall into the second category, let Bench take bookkeeping off your hands for good.